Jean Brodie: Fascism

 Miss Brodie is described as a "born fascist" by one of her girls.
 An active teacher while fascism was gaining popularity in Europe, she openly admires Benito Mussolini and praises him in her class.
 She frequently tours Italy, returning inspired by what she sees as Utopia.
 When Adolf Hitler becomes Chancellor of Germany, she changes her holiday destination to Berlin, believing Hitler's brownshirts to be more organized than Mussolini's blackshirts.
 When Sandy meets Miss Brodie for tea in the Braid Hills Hotel in 1946, Miss Brodie concedes that "Hitler was rather naughty."
-Her advocacy for fascism comes into play when she persuades a troublesome girl to fight for Francisco Franco which ultimately leads to tragedy.
+Her advocacy of fascism comes into play when she persuades a troublesome girl to fight for Francisco Franco, which ultimately leads to tragedy.

 Reference in later works

-The character Domenica Macdonald in the 44 Scotland Street series by Alexander McCall Smith, taking place in contemporary Edinburgh, is compared to Jean Brodie by another character in the book itself (though sharing none of Brodie's attraction to fascism) and the comparison was taken up by critics.
+The character Domenica Macdonald in the 44 Scotland Street series by Alexander McCall Smith, taking place in contemporary Edinburgh, is compared to Jean Brodie by another character in the book (but sharing none of Brodie's attraction to fascism) and critics noted the comparison.
 McCall Smith also cites the book as one of his favourite humorous books.

+Portrayals

+Miss Brodie was portrayed by British actress Dame Maggie Smith in the 1969 film adaption of the novel, The Prime of Miss Jean Brodie.
+Smith's portrayal earned her the Academy Award for Best Actress at the 42nd Academy Awards in 1970.

+Vanessa Redgrave played Miss Brodie in a 1966 theatrical adaption of the novel in London.
+When the play moved to Broadway in 1968, Miss Brodie was portrayed by Zoe Caldwell, who won a Tony Award for her role.